blocklet/payment-demo/blocklet.md

 # payment-demo-blocklet

-Demo blocklet that shows how developers earn crypto tokens by setting price for blocklets
+Demo blocklet that shows how developers can earn crypto tokens by providing high quality blocklets

+To buy this blocklet, you need to go to https://playground.staging.arcblock.io to get some `PLAY` token.